mmclhugo1/wandisco-documentation/docs/style-guide.md

 There are 2 main branches - master and develop.

-Use feature branches from develop to commit changes.
+Use feature branches from develop to make changes.
 Work is then reviewed and committed using [pull requests to the develop branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests).
 Feature branches should be deleted when no longer required.

 Develop will be merged into master to coincide with the engineering branches being promoted.
 With the help of UAT, ensure that nothing is put on to master that isn’t on engineering master.